First Time Buyer in a New Job

 CLS Money has a great deal of experience in securing mortgages for first time buyers in all kinds of personal circumstances – including those who have just started a new job.

-With more than 2,000 5 star reviews to our name, we’re renowned for our straight-talking approach and our commitment to delivering an impeccable service for our customers, many of whom are understandably nervous about comparing mortgage deals and approaching lenders.
+With more than two thousand 5-star reviews to our name, we’re renowned for our straight-talking approach, expert mortgage advice, and our commitment to delivering impeccable service for our customers, many of whom are understandably nervous about comparing mortgage deals and approaching lenders.

-We’ll take the hassle out of the entire process and do everything we can to make sure your application is successful.
-Our brokers offer evening and weekend appointments, and are available to chat over the phone, online or in person, depending on what suits you best.
+Your CLS mortgage advisor will take the hassle out of the entire process, as we do everything we can to make sure your application is successful.
+Our mortgage brokers offer evening and weekend appointments – working around the hours of your new job – and are available to chat over the phone, online or in-person, depending on what suits you best.